autogluon/autogluon/examples/automm/Kaggle-Pawpularity/README.md

  - `tuning_data`is the data for validation.
 If it is empty, the tuning data will be split from training data automatically.
  - `save_path`indicates the specific path for model saving in a fit process.
  - `hyperparameters`is a Dict which will override the default configs in the training.
 The configs contain five different types.
  -- `model`contains the parameters which control the models used in the predictor.
 You can select the model you need and adjust the details.
-Default is selecting the models determined by dataset automatically.
+Default is selecting the models determined by the dataset automatically.
  --`data`contains the configs of transforms for different types of data.
  --`env`contains the configs of the training environment.
- --`optimization`contains the configs in the optimization process, including but not limit to max training epochs, learning rate and warm up.
+ --`optimization`contains the configs in the optimization process, including but not limited to max training epochs, learning rate and warm-up.
  - `seed`determines the random seed.

 ### 1.3 Save Standalone Model
-In AutoMMPredictor, some pretrained models will be downloaded during training.
+In AutoMMPredictor, some pre-trained models will be downloaded during training.
 These models also need to be saved for use in predicting after submission.
 You can open standalone in model saving to save the downloaded models.

     predictor.save(path=save_standalone_path,standalone=True)

 ## 2. Kaggle Kernel-only Competition with AutoGluon

-In a kaggle competition, especially a code competition, users cannot obtain AutoGluon resources through the network.
+In a Kaggle competition, especially a code competition, users cannot obtain AutoGluon resources through the network.
 To solve the problem, there are two key points:

- - Get AutoGluon and its dependent libraries.
+ - Loading AutoGluon and its related libraries through datasets.
- - Save the downloaded resources when saving your model.
+ - Using standalone models to avoid model downloading.

-You can download [AutoGluon](https://github.com/awslabs/autogluon) and use the tools to train your own model locally.
+You can download [AutoGluon](https://github.com/awslabs/autogluon) and use the tools to train your model locally.
-For using AutoGluon in kaggle submission, it should be uploaded to kaggle as a dataset.
-You can create a new dataset called "auotgluon" in kaggle.
-After that, finding AutoGluon at the installation path and upload it into the dataset.
+For using AutoGluon in Kaggle submission, it should be uploaded to Kaggle as a dataset.
+You can create a new dataset called "auotgluon" in Kaggle.
+After that, find AutoGluon at the installation path and upload it into the dataset.
 In this way, AutoGluon is introduced without network support in submission.
-Through the code follow, you can import AutoGluon in your work.
+Through the code following, you can import AutoGluon into your work.

     import sys
     sys.path.append("../input/autogluon/")

-It should be noted that AutoGluon itself needs some dependencies which are not supported in the kaggle environment.
+It should be noted that AutoGluon itself needs some dependencies which are not supported in the Kaggle environment.
 They should be introduced the same way as Auotgluon.
 Currently, these libraries need to be imported manually:

  - nptyping